-The government allows you defer taxes in your retirement accounts for years to encourage retirement savings.
+The government allows you to defer taxes in your retirement accounts for years to encourage retirement savings.
 Uncle Sam eventually wants to begin collecting his tax dollars.
-That’s when you get a chronic condition known as the Required Minimum Distributions (RMDs) at age 72.
+That’s when you get a chronic condition known as the Required Minimum Distribution (RMD) at age 73.

 Qualified charitable distributions can help your favorite charity and your bottom line.

-The beauty of the QCD is that you can reduce or avoid the taxes on those RMDs by transferring your distribution directly from your retirement account to a qualified charity beginning when you reach 72.
-You can get a head start and begin QCD’s, a year and a half before RMD’s.
-Once you reach 72, a QCD has the double benefit of being a tax-free distribution AND counting as an RMD.
+The beauty of the QCD is that you can reduce or avoid the taxes on those RMDs by transferring your distribution directly from your retirement account to a qualified charity beginning when you reach 70.5.
+You can get a head start and begin QCDs, two and a half years before RMDs.
+Once you reach 73, a QCD has the double benefit of being a tax-free distribution AND counting as an RMD.
 That’s a win-win.

-That elimination/reduction of taxable income by using QCDs goes much deeper than just the noticeable reduction in your income tax.
-There are powerful potential long-term tax benefits that can allow you to keep more of your retirement savings.
+That elimination/reduction of taxable income using QCDs goes much deeper than the noticeable reduction in your income tax.
+Potential long-term tax benefits allow you to keep more of your retirement savings.